James Bulger killer refused prison release by Parole Board

 The panel of parole judges “doubted Mr Venables’ ability to be open and honest with professionals, and concluded that there remained a need for him to address outstanding levels of risk”, it added.

+A spokeswoman for James’s mother, Denise Fergus, said this was a day she had been waiting “years” for and thanked the Parole Board for making the “correct decision”, adding: “The prospect of him coming out was terrifying as we knew he’d harm again.”

-James’s father and uncle Ralph and Jimmy Bulger said they were “relieved” in the wake of the decision, which came after a series of delays and following a hearing held behind closed doors last month where Venables asked to be released.
+James’s father and uncle, Ralph and Jimmy Bulger, said they were “relieved” in the wake of the ruling, which came after a series of delays and followed a hearing held behind closed doors last month where Venables asked to be released.

 He was jailed alongside Robert Thompson after the pair of 10-year-olds snatched James from a shopping centre in Bootle, Merseyside, in February 1993.